-Countless consumers look forward to snagging deals on Black Friday and Cyber Monday every year.
-Small business owners on the other hand, eagerly await the Saturday in between those days.
-Small Business Saturday provides an opportunity for consumers to support small businesses during a time of year where many business owners need a little extra support.
-Their deals may not be as flashy as your favorite big box retailer, but shopping with small businesses can make such a positive impact, especially this year when many small businesses are struggling to stay afloat during the COVID-19 pandemic.
+Each year countless consumers look forward to snagging deals on Black Friday and Cyber Monday.
+Small business owners, on the other hand, eagerly await the Saturday in between those days.
+Small Business Saturday allows consumers to support small businesses during a time of year when many could benefit from a little extra support.
+Their deals may not be as flashy as your favorite big-box retailers, but shopping small can have a huge impact on a small business—especially amidst a pandemic.

 What is Small Business Saturday?

-In 2010, during the Great Recession, American Express created a campaign designed to help support the small businesses that are such a vital part of all of our communities.
-The campaign centered around a concept called Small Business Saturday.
-The idea being that on the Saturday directly after Thanksgiving, consumers focus on shopping small while checking off their holiday gift list.
-The cause was celebrated by shoppers and small business owners alike and a decade later the movement is still going strong.
+In 2010, during the Great Recession, American Express created a campaign designed to help support the small businesses that are such vital parts of our communities.
+The campaign created a movement called Small Business Saturday.
+Between Black Friday and Cyber Monday, the campaign encouraged consumers to focus on shopping small while checking off their holiday gift list.
+The cause was celebrated by shoppers and small business owners alike, and 12 years later, the movement is still going strong.

-Every year, small business owners open their shops and drive traffic to their websites while offering deals on both products and services that make great holiday gifts.
-Some neighborhoods with many small businesses bind together to create events surrounding their sales and others run online promotions so you can shop your favorite small businesses from anywhere in the world.
+Every year, small business owners open their shops and drive traffic to their websites by offering deals on both products and services that make great holiday gifts.
+Some neighborhood small businesses band together to create events surrounding their sales, and others run online promotions so you can shop your favorite small businesses from the comfort of your home.

 Why Shop Small Business Saturday?

-Thanks to the internet, you can now shop with small businesses from around the world.
-But one of the main intentions behind the Small Business Saturday movement was to shop local businesses.
-When you do so, you help not only support the business owner, but your community as a whole.
-Your purchases can help create local employment opportunities, bring tax dollars to your neighborhood, and can make it possible for those small businesses to give support back to the community.
+Thanks to the internet, you can now shop with small businesses regardless of your location, but one of the main purposes of Small Business Saturday was to encourage consumers to shop with local businesses.
+When you shop locally, you help support both small business owners and your greater community as a whole.
+Your purchases can help create local employment opportunities, bring tax dollars to your neighborhood, and make it possible for those small businesses to give back to the community.

-When you make a purchase from a small business, you help provide job opportunities.
-Employment wise, for every ten jobs that exist at a small business, another seven are supported within the same community.
-Small businesses generate two of every three net new jobs, so their employment contributions should not be overlooked.
+When you purchase from a small business, you help provide job opportunities.
+For every 10 jobs that exist at a small business, another seven are supported within the same community.
+Small businesses also generate two out of every three net new jobs, so shopping locally with a small business can have a big impact.

 Why is Small Business Saturday So Important This Year?

-The coronavirus pandemic left its mark on small businesses very quickly.
-A report from the Facebook & Small Business Roundtable found that by mid-April, approximately a third of small businesses had stopped operating temporarily and just one month later more than half of small businesses laid off or furloughed employees.
-Some experts estimate that 1.4 million to 2.1 million (25 to 36 percent) of small businesses could close permanently because of the disruption caused by the first four months of the pandemic.
+The coronavirus pandemic quickly impacted small businesses.
+A report from the Facebook & Small Business Roundtable found that within the first month of quarantine, approximately one-third of small businesses had temporarily stopped operating, and just one month later, more than half of small businesses were forced to lay off or furlough employees.

-This year, Small Business Saturday will take place on November 28, 2020.
-By shopping small on Small Business Saturday throughout the holiday season and on a regular basis, you can help make a difference for small business owners, their employees, and your community.
+This year, Small Business Saturday will take place on November 27, 2021.
+By shopping small, both on Small Business Saturday and on a regular basis, you can help make a difference for small business owners, their employees, and your community.